 Child-Parent Psychotherapy

-What is Child-Parent Psychotherapy (CPP)?
-Child-Parent Psychotherapy is a therapy that can be used for children from ages birth to five years old and their caregivers when stressful events have impacted the child-parent relationship.
+Child-Parent Psychotherapy (CPP) is a therapy that can be used for caregivers and their children from birth to 5 years old when traumatic or stressful events have impacted the child-parent relationship.

-Some examples of stressful situations in which CPP can be helpful are when children have been through scary or painful events such as:
+CPP can be helpful when children have been through scary or painful events such as:

 ● Loss of a loved one